New Orleans: The French Quarter and More

 New Orleans is a great place to go as a couple, with friends and even with children.
 Although, if you want to enjoy the French Quarter at night, it's best to bring a babysitter.

 For family fun, there are the shops in the French Quarter, the trolley to the shopping mall, the buggy rides, the zoo and the square where painters paint, performers perform and you can even get your palm read.
-The World War II museum is filled with such amazing artifacts that you must give this museum several hours in order to see and enjoy it all.
+The World War II museum, just a quick cab ride away is filled with such amazing artifacts that you must give this museum several hours in order to see and enjoy it all, especially with the expansions they've made.

-BUBBA GUMP'S, a must eat place in New Orleans, but brush up on your movie trivia because there will be questions on Forest Gump, the winners get small trinkets that are usually sold in the gift shop.
+BUBBA GUMP'S, a must eat place in New Orleans, but brush up on your movie trivia because there will be questions about the movie, Forest Gump, the winners get small trinkets that are usually sold in the gift shop.

 The Spirit of the People of New Orleans Cannot Be Broken.